embvm/embvm-core/docs/UsingTheFramework/using_the_framework.md

 * make it easier to write multi-threaded software
 * make it easier to write safer software - eliminate whole categories of common programming problems

+## Getting Started

+If this is your first time working with the framework, checkout our [Getting Started Guide](getting_started.md) guide for a quick orientation.

 ## Sub-documents